by shellfire and torpedo from the German U-140, August 6th, 1918 - WW1

 Sinking of the Merak

 The U-140 was a brand new 380 foot long submarine, one of the best and most advanced to have been produced to date.
 She had six torpedo tubes, 24 torpedoes and 980 rounds for the two 150mm deck cannons - on the foredeck and aft of the conning tower, and it was with these deck guns the majority of attacks would be made.
 The commander of this submarine was a formidable as his weapon.
-Fregattenkapitan Waldemar Kophamel had served in the German navy since 1898 and the submarine service for some time and was one of the most experienced commanders at this point in the war.
-He had already sunk many ships in the war against France and Britain before the US entered the conflict and 55 ships was his wartime total.
+Fregattenkapitan Waldemar Kophamel had served in the German navy since 1898 and the submarine service for years, making him one of the most experienced sub commanders at this point in the war.
+He had already sunk many ships in the war against France and Britain before the US entered the conflict and 55 ships would be his wartime total.
 The Merak was at long odds against this attacker and his submarine.

-As soon as the U-140 came to the surface, her deck guns were manned and an attack on the Merak begun.
+The U-140 was on the surface heading South, Southwest when she spotted some vessels to attack, her deck guns were manned and an attack on the Merak and LV-71the Diamond Shoals Lightship begun.
 The freighter responded by gong to full speed and zig-zagging for her life.
-The radical course maneuvers bought the ship some time as the U-boat gunners fired away with almost thirty shells, none were reported to have struck the Merak.
+The radical course maneuvers bought the ship some time as the U-boat gunners fired away with almost thirty shells, with several eventually striking the Merak lighting a fire and causing the vessel to be brought to a halt.

+In reading various published books and articles about this event, you may find many different versions of how this attack occurred.
 One version of the story is that in all his crazed course changes, Captain Charles Gerlach of the Merak failed to account for the location of the outer fringes of the Diamond Shoals.
 The Merak was reported to have struck the bottom and come fast to the shoals making her escape now impossible.
-The Merak crew immediately took to the boats and the 43 men of her crew escaped the freighter in two lifeboats.
+This reportedly caused the Merak crew to immediately take to the boats and the 43 men of her crew escaping the freighter in two lifeboats.
 The report of the Merak running aground has been replicated in many reports and books.
-This scenario is possible, but may not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
-According to Second Mate Monti's testimony, after about thirty shots had been fired at them they knew escape was impossible and abandoned the vessel when the U-boat was still approaching and several miles off and had turned attention to the Lightship.
-No mention of a grounding was made during his testimony.
-In fact during the initial assault on the Merak, the U-boat was actually closer to the Diamond Shoals Lightship than Merak, giving the Merak crew the time and opportunity to launch the boats and flee.
+This scenario may seem possible, but not be all that likely as this fact was not related by crew members during their interrogation by naval authorities after the event.
+Research shows it simply did not occur.

-The crew of the Merak were still close enough to their ship to see the U-Boat pull up to the Merak and submarine crew members board her.
-The Germans went aboard to place explosives in the bilge of the engine room and that is what sunk the ship.
-The U-Boat then approached their lifeboat and interviewed the Merak survivors.
-The submarine asked the identify of the ship, its cargo and other information.
+In another version of the story told by just one crewman of the Merak, the Submarine supposedly approached the abandoned Merak and came alongside her.
+It was reported the Germans went aboard to place explosives in the bilge of the engine room and that is what sunk the ship.
+The lifeboat containing the crew was at least four miles away from Merak when this supposedly occurred.
+Eventually, the U-Boat approached their lifeboat and interviewed the Merak survivors.
+The submarine asked the identify of the ship, it's cargo and other information.
 Before departing the shipwrecked sailors the U-Boat men asked if they had a sail and gave them their distance from the beach saying they should have no trouble getting there.

 Diving the Shipwreck

-The location of the Merak has not yet been positively determined.
-We visit a shipwreck site very near the end of the outer Diamond Shoals which may just be the SS Merak.
-Another remote possible identity for this shipwreck site is the SS Olympic.
-A third possibility is that this site is neither of these vessels but some other yet unidentified ship.
+For many years, the location of the Merak was not positively determined.
+We visited a shipwreck site very near the end of the outer Diamond Shoals which we thought may just be the SS Merak but could never really be sure.
+Another remote possible identity for this shipwreck site was the SS Olympic.
+A third possibility was that this site is neither of these vessels but some other yet unidentified ship.
+Changes to the wreck site have allowed access to areas allowing measurement of boilers and other construction features and more available information has allowed near positive identification of this site as that of Merak.
 The web page with details about the diving conditions , photos and drawings of this site are found here "Mystery Tower Wreck".

 This wreck in an area where the current is usually very strong and almost consistently Gulf Stream.
-She sits in 120 to 135 feet of water not very far from the Diamond Shoals Light Tower and about four miles from the wreck of the Diamond Shoals Lightship.
+She sits in 120 to 145 feet of water not very far from the Diamond Shoals Light Tower and about four miles from the wreck of the Diamond Shoals Lightship, LV-71.
 This wreck site is broken into two large sections and both of them are completely upside down.
 These big pieces of the ship lay perpendicular to each other with a gap of about 60 feet between them, the sections forming roughly an "L".
-The stern section is the biggest piece and it lays with the single propeller pointing roughly to the east, the bow section lays 90 degrees to this with two torn open ends close to each other and the end of the bow farthest down the dominant current.
+The stern section is the biggest piece and it lays with the single propeller pointing roughly to the east, the bow section lays 90 degrees to this with two torn open ends close to each other and the Stem (pointy end of the bow) farthest down the dominant current.

 The shipwreck is right where it should be if the reports from the Lightship crew on Merak's location during these events are correct.
-The large submarine came alongside the Merak and placed explosives onboard to sink her.
-Would the experienced U-Boat commander have endangered his vessel in shallow shoal water to do so?
-Probably not.
-Also, the wreck is torn right in the engine room with little other damage to the hull.
-This is the exact location where explosives would be placed to do the most immediate damage to the ship.
+The wreck is torn right in the engine room with little other damage to the hull.
+However, we now know the Merak was sunk by Torpedo and aiming at the engine room dead center is the method of choice in most torpedo attacks.

-Is she the Merak or some other unlucky vessel?
-The answer is not known with certainty but my opinion is that the SS Merak has been found, but not positively identified, yet...
-Either way it is an interesting dive and one that offers up the possibility that on future visits some clue may present itself to solve the mystery.
+It is my opinion is that the SS Merak has been found and identified, but not absolutely, positively identified, yet...
+Either way it is an interesting dive and one that offers up the possibility that on future visits some clue or artifact may present itself to completely solve the mystery.

 Sources used to develop this web page: